How to install Docker on Ubuntu?

 Without much further ado, let’s begin

-Docker can be installed on Ubuntu using two ways.
-You can either install Docker from Ubuntu repositories or install it from Docker’s official repository.
-The latter, - installing from the official Docker repository - is the more preferred option because it guarantees that you get the latest version of docker.
+Docker can be installed on Ubuntu in two ways.
+You can install Docker from the Ubuntu repositories, or you can install it from the Docker official repository.
+The latter, installing from the official docker repository, is the preferred option, as it guarantees you will get the latest version of Docker.

 Once you have updated your list of installed packages install the prerequisites required for the installation of Docker: